colbehr/VAILongScroll/README.md

 ## Development setup

-This project is simply built with Bootstrap 5 and some vanilla javascript, along with some small libraries for various tasks.
+This project is simply built with Bootstrap 5 and some vanilla Javascript, along with some small libraries for various tasks.

 - `git clone https://github.com/colbehr/VAILongScroll`